+1-888-360-0001 8:00AM to 6:00PM EST

 What does high CRP (C-Reactive Protein) indicate?

 CRP is a protein that rises in response to inflammation.
 A high level of CRP in the blood is a sign of inflammation and may be caused by infections, injuries, autoimmune diseases, or cancer.
-If you have a high CRP, it's important to talk with your doctor to find out the cause, get treatment if needed, and reduce any associated risks.
+If you have a high CRP, it's important to talk with your doctor to determine the cause, get treatment if needed, and reduce any associated risks.
 C-Reactive Protein (CRP) is produced by the liver, and its concentrations double approximately every two hours during an infection or acute phase reaction.
-It’s generally accepted as a marker of systemic inflammation, but it can also be elevated due to tissue injury (including skeletal muscle injury from exercise) or other causes such as obesity, smoking, nephrotic syndrome from renal dysfunction, pregnancy, CHF, and some malignancies.
+It’s generally accepted as a marker of systemic inflammation, but it can also be elevated due to tissue injury (including skeletal muscle injury from exercise) or other causes such as obesity, smoking, nephrotic syndrome from renal dysfunction, pregnancy, CHF (congestive heart failure), and some malignancies.
 Cancer cells produce large amounts of this protein, leading to tumor growth and metastases.
 Chronic low-level elevation of c-reactive protein (CRP), even within the “normal” range, has been associated with an increased risk for cardiovascular disease.
+Studies have shown that maintaining CRP levels within a healthy range can help reduce the risk of cardiovascular problems.
 This blog post will explore what high levels of CRP might indicate and why it’s important to talk with your doctor about any concerns.

 CRP is a protein produced by the liver in response to inflammation